Khoekhoe: Massacres in German South-West Africa

 From 1904 to 1907, the Germans took up arms against the Khoekhoe group living in what was then German South-West Africa, along with the Herero.
 Over 10,000 Nama, more than half of the total Nama population at the time, may have died in the conflict.
 This was the single greatest massacre ever witnessed by the Khoekhoe people.
+In addition to the Nama and Herero deaths, the Damara are lesser-known victims of the genocide who lost around 57% of their population.